IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 ![edit readme](../workshop-assets/github/edit-readme.png "Edit README.md")

-Make a change to the code and then make sure you check the button `Create a new branch for this commit and start a pull request`
+:rotating_light: :rotating_light: Make a change to the code and then make sure you check the button `Create a new branch for this commit and start a pull request` :rotating_light: :rotating_light:

 ![new commit](../workshop-assets/github/new-commit.png "New Commit")